LvalueReference/owm/doc/basics.md

 * `owm::exception::what()`

-   > Virtual method that returns a string with the code and description of the error in the format `owm: code:description`
+   > Virtual method that returns a string with the code and description of the error in the format `owm: <code>:<description>`

 * `owm::exception::error_message()`